PASSIONLab/OpenEquivariance/README.md

 [e3nn](https://e3nn.org/)'s frontend interface (in particular, the `TensorProduct` and `Irreps` classes).
 We removed references to Pytorch and separated the implementation from the problem description (for future frontend support outside of torch).
+We also extacted the Wigner 3j tensor generating code from QuTiP.
 Thank you to the current developers and maintainers!

 ## Copyright